-Indicators: Place of Detention

-- 1. Does the law allow for asylum seekers to be detained in prisons for the purpose of the asylum procedure (i.e. not as a result of criminal charges)? ∑ Yes ∑ No - 2.
-If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylum procedure?
+Indicators: Place of Detention 1.
+Does the law allow for asylum seekers to be detained in prisons for the purpose of the as procedure (i.e. not as a result of criminal charges)? sylum No 2.
+If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylur procedure? m □ No/